 How Meal Delivery Service Insurance Works

-All major meal delivery services provide some level of insurance to drivers.
+All major meal delivery services, be it Uber Eats, DoorDash, Postmates, Seamless, or Grubhub, provide some level of insurance to drivers.
 Uber Eats gives drivers car insurance when working, for example, as does Amazon Flex.

-This insurance works similar to ordinary Uber insurance.
+This insurance works similarly to ordinary Uber insurance.
 It covers you during certain Uber-related tasks.

 Uber’s rideshare insurance, for example, is activated when you accept a pickup request from someone, and it remains activated until you drop that person off and end the ride.
-Uber Eats insurance works in a similar way: it is activated when you accept a pickup request, and it remains activated until you drop off the meal.
+Uber Eats insurance works similarly: it is activated when you accept a pickup request and remains activated until you drop off the meal.

 Typically, drivers get this insurance automatically.
-You sign a contract when you start driving for the company, and this contract gives you certain insurance coverage when making a delivery.
+When you start driving for the company, you sign a contract, giving you certain insurance coverage when making a delivery.

 How Uber Eats Car Insurance Works